The best comfort food ever

 - q.s. coarse salt

-In a large bowl, combine flour, sugar, crumbled yeast and half of water.
+In a large bowl, combine flour, sugar, crumbled yeast, and half of water.
 Gradually stir in the remaining water, then add salt.
-Stir in EVO oil in two times, mixing well after each adding.
+Stir in EVO oil two times, mixing well after each addition.

 When the dough has pulled together, turn it out onto a surface and knead until smooth and elastic.

-Watch the video and pics we made last weekend when I made a focaccia for dinner.
-I didn’t use the the proper baking pan and my tomatoes were a bit over cooked, but, actually it was still a great focaccia.
+Watch the video and pics we made last weekend when I made focaccia for dinner.
+I didn’t use the proper baking pan and my tomatoes were a bit overcooked, but, actually, it was still a great focaccia.
 Some snags of being a baker and I’m really not a skilled baker!

-After baked we stuffed some slices with Mortadella and Provolone cheese and eat it for dinner combined with a glass of beer!
+After baked, we stuffed some slices with Mortadella and Provolone cheese and ate them for dinner combined with a glass of beer!

-Despite my little baking problems, my partner Roberto and my parents appreciated it, therefore, it was a successful result for me.
+Despite my little baking problems, my husband Roberto and my parents appreciated it, therefore for me it was a successful result.

 Don’t mind about technical stuff, just put your hands into the dough and enjoy your typical focaccia barese in your own home.

 Later, absolutely come to visit Puglia and taste the original one!